Annual Lecture 2019

 In this year’s Lecture Hanan Al-Shaykh, the internationally acclaimed Lebanese novelist and playwright, discusses her writing and how it continues on the path of ancient Arabic literary traditions and the great 8th-century poet Abu Nuwas in being open and bold in tackling subjects such as sexuality and feminism.

-A surprise addition to the evening will be a brief performance by the wonderful oud-player
+A surprise addition to the evening was a brief introductory performance by the wonderful oud-player

 Joseph Tawadros (www.josephtawadros.com)